Former robodebt minister denies responsibility

 The commission was told that in the time shortly after becoming human services minister, then finance minister Mathias Cormann asked Mr Tudge if there was any way to find more budget savings in the portfolio.

-Despite concerns being raised in late 2016 and early 2017 in the media about the legalities of the robodebt scheme, Mr Tudge he was focused on the scheme’s implementation.
+Despite concerns being raised in late 2016 and early 2017 in the media about the legalities of the controversial scheme, Mr Tudge said he was focused on its implementation.

 On Tuesday, the royal commission heard how Mr Tudge sought the Centrelink file details of robodebt recipients who had spoken out in the media about the scheme.